(5 ILCS 140/3)

 Before invoking this exemption, the public body shall extend to the person

 making the request an opportunity to confer with it in an attempt to reduce

 the request to manageable proportions.
-If any body responds to a categorical
+If any public body responds to a categorical

 request by stating that compliance would unduly burden its operation and

 the conditions described above are met, it shall do so in writing, specifying

 the reasons why it would be unduly burdensome and the extent to which compliance

 will so burden the operations of the public body.
 Such a response shall

 Repeated requests from the same person for the same records that are unchanged or identical to records previously provided or properly denied under this Act shall be deemed unduly burdensome under this provision.